danikdanik2013/devops_task/README.md

 3) source myenv/bin/activate

-4) pip install -r requirements
+4) pip install -r requirements.txt

 5) Create Api token bot for telegram, add this bot to group, give privilege as admin.
    Add chat id and api to the setup.py file